jasonjac2/OneMoreWiki/Custom-Styles-and-Favorites.md

 | -------------- | ------------- |
 | ![Styles](images/CustomStyles.png) | ![Styles Dialog](images/CustomStylesDialog.png) |

+NOTE - The built-in OneNote styles are unique entities explicitly managed by OneNote.
+In contrast, the custom OneMore styles are merely style attributes applied to content.
+So when a custom style is created that's stylistically equivalent to another style (built-in or custom) this makes it impossible for OneMore to differentiate between the two.
+This can adversely affect the Apply Styles command, the Table of Contents command, or any commands that look for custom styles.

 ## Office Black Theme and Custom Page Background

 By default, OneNote lets you select from a light, pastel pallet for page backgrounds but it